solowave/cities-flashcards/README.md

 # CityFlags | Browse, learn and quiz flags knowledge

-This project is a interactive SPA that allows users to interact with the flags of various cities for a given country.
+Flashcards game that allows users to play with the flags of cities for a given country.
 Built using React and Vite, it features two main modes: **Learn**, where users can study the flags, and **Quiz**, where users can test their knowledge.
 The application is designed mobile-first with responsive user experience in mind.

 ## Features